mjfrigaard/sharing-your-work/manuscript/03chapter.md

 `>>` tells **Terminal** to append the output from `echo` to `CHANGELOG.txt` on a new line.

 Another powerful tool in the Unix toolkit is the pipe (`|`).
-This can be used to 'direct' outputs from one command to another.
-For example, if I wanted to see how many R script files are in `code` folder, I could use the following:
+The pipe can be used to 'direct' outputs from one command to another.
+For example, if I wanted to see how many R script files are in the `code` folder, I could use the following:

 ```sh
 $ ls code | grep ".R" | less